 - The accumulated rental fees will be higher than the cost of buying

-- The quality of the rental may not be of high quality like the one you buy for yourself, especially where internet speed is concerned
+- The rental quality may not be as high as the one you buy for yourself, especially where internet speed is concerned

 - Your service provider may increase the rent fee, for different speeds so you have to plan for that